groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/ebook-to-xlsx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-book"
+        - icon: "far fa-file-EBOOK"
           title: " About EBOOK File Format"
           content: |
             Ebook files are electronic files that can be opened on digital devices known as eReaders.
 An eReader can be any device such as a computer, a tablet or a smartphone.
-The most popular ebook file format is the XML based ePub.
-An ebook can contain different types of contents such as text, image, and video.
-Common ebook file extensions and their file formats include EPUB (electronic publication), FB2 (FictionBook 2.0) and Mobi (MobiPocket eBook File).
+The most popular ebook file format is the XML based ePub that can easily be read by several applications.
+Some popular eReaders include Amazon Kindle, Sony Reader, Hanlin and IRIX.
+An eBook can contain different types of contents such as text, image, and video.

           link: "https://docs.fileformat.com/ebook/"

     format:
         # format loop
-        - icon: "far fa-file-excel-o"
+        - icon: "far fa-file-excel"
           title: " About XLSX File Format"
           content: |
             XLSX is well-known format for Microsoft Excel documents that was introduced by Microsoft with the release of Microsoft Office 2007.
 Based on structure organized according to the Open Packaging Conventions as outlined in Part 2 of the OOXML standard ECMA-376, the new format is a zip package that contains a number of XML files.
 The underlying structure and files can be examined by simply unzipping the .xlsx file.